guillemdiaz/personal/README.md

 Just go to https://guillemdiaz.github.io/personal-website/

 ## Information architecture
 It is a one page website.
-I based my desing on Brittany Chiang's website: https://brittanychiang.com/#about
+I based my design on Brittany Chiang's website: https://brittanychiang.com/#about

 ## Target audience